jenslaufer/abnb-site/landing_page_notebook.md

 # Landing Page

 - Remove all links, navigation, just call to action (attention ratio = 1!)
 - Message mtaching: Headline on campaign (preclick promise) fits to headline on landing page
 - Landing Page is just for AdCampaign not for anything else (SEO etc)

 To collect personal information (generate leads) in exchange for:

 - Reports/Whitepapers with important industry facts and statistics.
 - Ebooks for comprehensive guides about different aspects of your business vertical.
 - Newsletters with tips related to your area of subject matter expertise.
 - Podcasts for people who like to listen & learn during a commute or workout.
 - Checklists/Scorecards for people that like to see how well they are doing and/or benefit from a to-do list.
 - Blog subscription to receive ongoing content via email or RSS.
 - Webinar registration for live online sessions, often with Q&A with experts and special guest presenters.
 - Presentations or recorded sessions including video or slides.
 - Consultation services or booking meetings for someone to request your time or services.
 - An ecourse delivered over a period of time – just like the one you’re reading now!

 “Warming” prospects up to your offering before you push them deeper into your sales funnel to:

 - Purchase your product or service online.
 - Become a customer or subscriber of your online business.
 - Or any of the lead capture uses listed above, if you want to use an introductory page before sending them on to the landing page with your lead gen form.

 ## Landing Page Layout

-### Lead Generation Landing Page:
+### Lead Generation Landing Page

 Get someones email address which gives permission to email marketing

 ![Lead Generation Landing Page](https://d9hhrg4mnvzow.cloudfront.net/thelandingpagecourse.com/landing-page-elements-blueprint/1271c8b2-5-elements-of-an-effective-landing-page.gif)

-### Click-Through Landing Page:
+### Click-Through Landing Page

 Warming up the customer for product purchase

 ![Click-Through Landing Page](https://d9hhrg4mnvzow.cloudfront.net/thelandingpagecourse.com/landing-page-elements-blueprint/fcf3f8b4-5-elements-of-an-effective-click-through-landing-page.gif)

-### Example
+### Example Landing Page

 ![Full landing page example](https://cdn.filestackcontent.com/xwjEfbIQT4eADWEtVyUG)

 ### 1. Unique Value Proposition

 If people can’t determine the purpose of your page from the main headline (and subhead) you’re doing something wrong.
 If this is the case, try asking a colleague to describe what you do.
 Often, hearing someone else communicate it will strengthen your own understanding and to help you craft an effective USP.

 #### Reinforcement Statemnt

 Use a reinforcement statement to highlight another key benefit of your product or service.
 It should work hand in hand with your main headline to extend your value proposition.

 #### Closing Argument

 As your landing page comes to a close, you have one final chance to communicate the benefit of your offering.
 Similar to the reinforcement statement, it backs up your main value proposition.
 For a click-through page, it should be coupled with a repeat of your call-to-action.

 #### Example

-__Webpage Builder__:
+##### Webpage Builder

 _Main headline_: The Easiest Way to Build, Publish and Test Landing Pages Without I.T.

 _Reinforcement statement_: Create beautiful landing pages in minutes with no HTML

-__Student Loans__
+##### Student Loans

 _Main headline_: Save Thousands on Your Student Dept

 _Subhead_: Refinance interest rates as low as 1.90%

 _Reinforcement statement_: Submit one form, receive multiple offers